AdjusterConsole/AdjusterConsole.github.io/README.txt

 README

+Adjuster Console Version 2.2.2
+Update:
+Minor Change:
+ Added 'Save All' button in the tracker tool.
+ Changed Reset function to clear checkboxes in Tracker tool.
+Bug Fixes:
+ Removed error for needing to save inception first.
+ Cleaned up and labelled code sections.

 Adjuster Console Version 2.0.0
 Update:
+Major Change:
  Created a CH Statement program to replace the simple copy/paste template.
+Bug Fixes:
  Minor spelling and spacing errors.

 Adjuster Console Version 1.8.9
 Update:
+Bug Fixes:
  Clicking 'Add Note' while there is a note open no longer shows an error.
   The open note will save, close, and the other note will open.
  Clicking 'Save' for the record while a note is open will no longer show an error.
   The open note will save and close.
  A blank note will no longer erroneously show as having a note stored.
  The default state for the inception marker on the first record is now 'checked'.
  The default for dates and mileage is now blank except for the Claim/Service date which displays todays date.

 Adjuster Console Version 1.8.4
 Update:
-Minor Changes:
+Minor Change:
  Removed double-click to open SOP menu.
  Changed table in Diag Assistance
   Removed inputs in favor of using cells innerText with contenteditable for notes.